script-fu/funky/content/hub/tutorials/folder/conditionals/_index.md

+---
+title: Conditionals
+type: docs
+---

-## Introduction to Conditionals in Script-Fu
+## Introduction

 Conditionals are a fundamental part of programming, allowing scripts to make decisions and control their flow based on specific criteria.
 In Script-Fu, which is based on the Scheme programming language, conditionals enable you to create dynamic and intelligent scripts that adapt to changing inputs, environments, or user actions.